Best Case Interview Books: 18 Books Ranked (2026)

 Rating: 6/10

-This book provides 155 practice questions for case interviews at tech companies like Google, Amazon, Microsoft, and Facebook.
+This book provides 155 practice questions for case interviews at tech companies like Google, Amazon, Microsoft, and Meta.

 Important distinction: These are not traditional consulting case interviews.
 They're mini-cases for business roles in tech: marketing, operations, finance, strategy, analytics, business development, and product management.

 If you're targeting tech companies rather than consulting firms, this book covers the specific question types you'll face.
-The scenarios involve real tech company situations like creating a marketing campaign for Microsoft Office 365 or analyzing Amazon's supply chain bottlenecks.
+The scenarios involve realistic situations like creating a marketing campaign for Microsoft Office 365 or analyzing supply chain bottlenecks at Amazon.

 #11: Case Master (Ron Clouse & Valentin Nugmanov)